Patrickhuiwork/weather-app-2024/README.md

 * Hui

 ## Description
-Web app that allows users to search for the weather based their location.
+Skye Cast is a web app that allows users to search for the weather based their location as well as look at a 5 day forecast.